Just 1,544 college students obtained a Criminal Justice & Corrections degree in North Carolina in 2017 from approximately 18 different colleges.

 University of North Carolina at Charlotte is a wonderful option for students pursuing a Criminal Justice & Corrections degree.
 In addition to its bachelor's programs, University of North Carolina at Charlotte offers graduate degrees in Criminal Justice.
 This school has one of the largest student bodies in North Carolina.

-This school is thought to be an excellent option for those in the military.
+Powerful support for veterans and military members earns this school top marks.
 If you're considering UNC Charlotte, hit the books.
-The typical SAT score of applicants is 1,095.
+The typical SAT score of applicants is 1,115.
 In what areas is UNC Charlotte really succeeding?
 Take a look at all of the school rankings.

 East Carolina University is among your top options if you're planning on studying Criminal Justice & Corrections.
 East Carolina University offers graduate degrees in criminal justice for those interested in an advanced degree.
 With over 20,000 students, East Carolina University is among the largest schools in the nation.